jonathanlandy/testmd/base.md

 #### `targets : np.array, Boolean (self.dimension, )`
-This array's index `i` specifies whether variable `i` is in the target set, i.e., it is one of the variables we are trying to fit.
+This array's index `i` specifies whether variable `i` is in the target set, i.e., one of the variables we are trying to fit.

 #### `dimension : int`
 This is the number of variables, including both the features in `X` and the